-If your diet is vegan or vegetarian or meat-based, the scientific evidence indicates that eating lots of plant-based food is essential to maintaining good health.
+If your diet is vegan, vegetarian, or meat-based, the scientific evidence indicates that eating lots of plant-based food is essential to maintaining good health.
 If you follow the vegan lifestyle (or are thinking about making the switch), what nutrients could you be lacking?
-What is it that you need to have for a healthy mouth and teeth?
+What do you need to have for a healthy mouth and teeth?
 Find out what you need to know — and how to do it.

 - 1 Beware of vitamin B12 deficiency

 - 3 Consume vegan sources of amino acids to help plaque control

 - 4 Keep dry mouth at bay by eating the use of vegan vitamin A

 - 5 Let your body heal itself by eating food sources of vitamin K

 - 6 Eat a balanced diet and reduce sugars, starches, and starches

 - 7 Maintain a healthy oral hygiene routine and visit your dentist regularly